harish210430/know_Arr_method/README.md

 # know_Arr_method
-knowing &amp; practicing all the Array_Methods
+// knowing & practicing all the Array_Methods

+// Also practicing string method.